Quick & Spicy Weeknight Favorite

 Notes

-Note 4.
-Air Fryer Salmon Bites.
-Preheat the air fryer to 425 degrees f for 5 minutes.
-Cut the salmon, pat it dry, and toss it in a medium bowl with olive oil and spices.
-Spray the air fryer basket with cooking spray then add the salmon in a single layer.
-Air fry at 425 for 6-8 minutes, until the internal temperature reaches 135°F, allowing for 10 degrees of carryover cooking while they rest/cool.
+Air Fryer Salmon.
+Preheat the air fryer at 400°F for 5 minutes.
+Spray the air fryer basket with cooking spray then transfer the seasoned salmon bites in batches to the basket in an even layer.
+Air fry at 400°F for 6-8 minutes, shaking halfway through, or until the internal temperature reaches 135-145°F. I like to stop cooking my salmon when it reaches 135°F to allow for 10 degrees of carryover cooking.

 Nutrition